 To get to the ruins you can walk 1 km heading east along the road that starts at the Central Park of Copan Ruinas.
 You can also take a moto-taxi, tuk-tuk, that costs L$20 (approx. $1.10).

 The entire ruin site includes more than 4,500 structures (spread over 24 sq km) with most of the focus placed on the “Principal Group”, which covers approximately two square kilometers.
 In addition, there is a secondary area –about one kilometer away– known as Las Sepulturas.

 Copan, the principal group and larger site, is a Mayan complex built for the high nobility, whereas the smaller one, Las Sepulturas, is a Lenca residential complex built for well-established residents.

 Since the sites sit in an unbelievably lush valley, it is easy to spot a variety of resident animals that roam around the ruins.
 Among those are monkeys, guacamayas (large parrots), macaws, sloths, and peccaries, among others.

-At the Principal Group you’ll see a huge complex consisting of several plazas and temples built on various levels and adorned with intricate hieroglyphic patterns and stelaes.
-These are the mayor areas of interest:
+At the Principal Group, you’ll see a huge complex consisting of several plazas and temples built on various levels and adorned with intricate hieroglyphic patterns and stelaes.
+These are the major areas of interest:

 The Great Plaza